 Finally, one day, while standing there at the meatpacking plant, he breaks.
-He goes home, takes a shower, leaves a note for his parents, and starts to drive towards Canada.
+He goes home, takes a shower, leaves a note for his parents, and starts to drive toward Canada.

-When he gets to the Rainy River – which separates Minnesota from Canada – he finds an old, broken-down fishing resort called the Tip Top Lodge.
-Its owner (or manager, or caretaker, or something – his actual job is never totally made clear) is Elroy Berdahl, an 81-year-old man.
-Tim says that Elroy saved his life.
+When he gets to the Rainy River—which separates Minnesota from Canada—he finds an old, broken-down fishing resort called the Tip Top Lodge.
+Its owner (or manager, or caretaker, or something—his actual job is never totally made clear) is Elroy Berdahl, an 81-year-old man.
+O'Brien says that Elroy saved his life.

-Tim stays at the Tip Top Lodge for six days, and Elroy mostly remains silent.
-He certainly doesn't ask Tim any questions.
-Tim is the only guest at the Tip Top Lodge, and Tim is pretty sure that Elroy knows why he's there.
+O'Brien stays at the Tip Top Lodge for six days, and Elroy mostly remains silent.
+He certainly doesn't ask O'Brien any questions.
+O'Brien is the only guest at the Tip Top Lodge, and he is pretty sure that Elroy knows why he's there.

-Tim is starting to freak out – yes, even more – about his quest to Canada.
+O'Brien is starting to freak out—yes, even more—about his quest to Canada.
 He's right there, but he can't seem to make himself take the plunge.
 He fantasizes about it a lot, and a lot of those fantasies end with him being chased down by the FBI and the Mounties.
 He isn't sure he wants to leave his country forever.

-Through it all, Elroy never asks Tim a question.
-Tim appreciates it, since he's reasoned himself completely out of rationality and has now come straight up against two conflicting instincts.
+Through it all, Elroy never asks O'Brien a question.
+O'Brien appreciates it, since he's reasoned himself completely out of rationality and has now come straight up against two conflicting instincts.

-Four nights in, Tim asks Elroy how much he owes him.
-Elroy says $260 for room and board, but when Tim says he'll need to take off in a couple of days, Elroy insists on paying him for the odd jobs, and asks Tim how much money he made on his last job.
+Four nights in, O'Brien asks Elroy how much he owes him.
+Elroy says $260 for room and board, but when O'Brien says he'll need to take off in a couple of days, Elroy insists on paying him for the odd jobs, and asks O'Brien how much money he made on his last job.

-Elroy decides to pay Tim way more than he earned at the meatpacking plant, and ends up owing Tim money instead of the other way around.
+Elroy decides to pay O'Brien way more than he earned at the meatpacking plant, and ends up owing O'Brien money instead of the other way around.

-Tim turns the money down, but Elroy tacks it to his door anyway, making Tim think that Elroy must know about his plans.
+O'Brien turns the money down, but Elroy tacks it to his door anyway, making O'Brien think that Elroy must know about his plans.

-On the sixth day, Elroy takes Tim fishing on the Rainy River.
-At some point, Tim realizes that they must be in Canadian waters.
-Elroy cuts the engine about twenty yards from the Canadian side of the river, and Tim is now faced with a dilemma: jump and swim to the other side, or stay.
+On the sixth day, Elroy takes O'Brien fishing on the Rainy River.
+At some point, O'Brien realizes that they must be in Canadian waters.
+Elroy cuts the engine about twenty yards from the Canadian side of the river, and O'Brien is now faced with a dilemma: jump and swim to the other side, or stay.

-Paralyzed, Tim starts to cry.
+Paralyzed, O'Brien starts to cry.
 Elroy pretends not to notice.